 *The coverage extension for trip cancellation/interruption is limited to $1500, and generally, is applicable only in the event of the covered person's or family member's injury, illness, or death.
 A more comprehensive trip cancellation and interruption coverage may be available through Insure My Trip.

 TRAVEL AND EMERGENCY ASSISTANCE

-Registered travelers will have access to the ACE Travel Assistance Program for arranging services such as:
+Registered travelers will have access to the AXA Travel Assistance Program for arranging services such as:

 - Medical Assistance including referral to a doctor or medical specialist, medical monitoring when you are hospitalized, emergency medical evacuation to an adequate facility, medically necessary repatriation and return of mortal remains;

 - Personal Assistance including pre-trip medical referral information and while you are on a trip: emergency medication, embassy and consular information, lost document assistance, emergency message transmission, emergency cash advance, emergency referral to a lawyer, translator or interpreter access, verifies medical benefits and assists with medical claims process;